 - Don’t dismiss underdogs.
 The underdogs are how you can make money without spending hundreds of dollars on a bet.
 Don’t let the (+) scare you away from them, look into the fighter’s whole career even outside of the UFC.
 A fighter could be out of the cage for a long time, and oddsmakers tend to use that factor as an important one to lower that fighter’s odds.
-The fighter that has been out of the sport for awhile tends to be just fine when they step back into it.
+The fighter that has been out of the sport for a while tends to be just fine when they step back into it.
 “Ring rust” is a myth for a lot of fighters.

-- Keep your own data.
+- Keep your data.
 Like the tips above, embed yourself into these events and the past events if you are new to the sport.
 Take notes on what positives each fighter has in a matchup and compare the two to the value of both.
-If you can keep track of your own data about fighters, you can connect that with your gut feeling and make picks that way.
+If you can keep track of your data about fighters, you can connect that with your gut feeling and make picks that way.

 - Keep your composure.
-MMA is a wild sport that literally anything can happen.
+MMA is a wild sport in that anything can happen.
 You see comeback knockouts, broken limbs from kicks or stepping funny, and a lot of underdog victories.
 Don’t make the mistake of trying to win all your money back in one fight.
 Trust your data and your gut and take it slow.

 If you love sports betting subscribe to our Insiders Betting Digest mailing list and receive free betting picks weekly